-We will briefly talk about how a point to point leased line is a private, dedicated connection between two points or offices, and instead, we’ll do something a little different. we’ll talk about something that’s a little bit less clear – exactly what a point-to-point leased line does!
+We will briefly talk about how a point to point leased line is a private circuit, and a dedicated connection between two points or offices, and we’ll do something a little different as well.
+We’ll talk about something that’s a little bit less clear – exactly what a point-to-point leased line does.

 We all know that it’s important to maintain a connection between two offices operated by the same business, but what we can’t always see is how damaging a shoddy connection can be, and how a point to point can help.
 So we’re here to provide you with a bit more information about the ins and outs of a point to point lines and help you decide if a point-to-point would be the right option for you.

 Have you noticed your office getting quieter and quieter?
-Us too!
 Flexible working is really popular right now, giving employees the chance to work from other offices if they wish.
 Watercooler banter just isn’t the same, but flexible working is definitely helping to keep up morale and improve satisfaction in the workplace.

-When you choose to use a leased line for your internet connection, you get to choose what speed you’d like usually anywhere between 2 Mbps and 10 Gbps, and it’s no different with point-to-points.
-You’re in control, you’re in the driver’s seat, and you can select a speed that suits you and ensures that you can transfer files electronically between your sites quickly and easily.
-And… are you ready for this… it’s symmetrical, too!
-That means that you get the same speed both ways, so no matter which office is sending and which is receiving, you’ll always get the speeds you want (and speeds you’re paying for!).
+When you choose to use a dedicated line for your internet connection, you get to choose what speed you’d like usually anywhere between 10 Mbps and 10 Gbps, and it’s no different with point-to-points.
+You’re in control, you’re in the driver’s seat, and you can select a speed that suits you and ensures that you can transfer files electronically between your sites quickly and easily, and it has symmetrical bandwidth too (same upload speed as download speed).

 Social media is a great invention, isn’t it?
 It means we can maintain friendships with our friends without actually having to make the effort to go out.
-But there is a downside to social media: people talk!
-They talk a lot, actually, and unfortunately, one bad experience with a company can spread like wildfire.
+But there is a downside to social media: people talk, they talk a lot, actually, and unfortunately, one bad experience with a company can spread like wildfire.